tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 [^1]: D.A.
 Freedman, R. Pisani, and R.A.
 Purves.
 Statistics (4th edition).
 (W.W.
 Norton, Inc. New York, 2005), xiv
 [^2]: Now that I have grabbed definitions from academic resources - I'm just going to rely on wikipedia.

 A table of descriptive statistics often comes with several [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics) (a single number summarizing a large amount of data[^3]) or [visualizations](https://en.wikipedia.org/wiki/Data_visualization).
-For example, here are some possible descriptive statistics (table of summary statistics and histogram) on an fictional dataset.
+For example, here are some possible descriptive statistics for benchmarking two versions of a imaginary program.

 [^3]: Diez, David M., Christopher D. Barr, and Mine Çetinkaya-Rundel.
 2019.
 OpenIntro statistics.
 10